atbcb/usab-uswds/_ada-guides/chapter-10-amusement-rides.md

     carnivals, State and county fairs, and festivals, do not need to comply.
 Mobile rides are available that provide wheelchair access and other rides could provide transfer access with minor modifications.

--   Rides that are controlled or operated by the rider (such as bumper cars and go-carts) are not required to comply with the guidelines, but an accessible route to the ride and a turning space (60-inch diameter circle or T-shaped turning space) in the load and unload area must be provided.
+-   Rides that are controlled or operated by the rider (such as bumper cars and go-carts) are not required to comply with the guidelines, but an accessible route to the ride and a turning space (60 inch diameter circle or T-shaped turning space) in the load and unload area must be provided.
 (This exception does not apply if patrons can merely cause the ride to make incidental movements, but otherwise have no control over the ride.)

 -   Rides designed for children, assisted on and off by an adult, are only required to provide an accessible route to the ride and a